scribal-io/lanyon-jh-test/_posts/2021-05-17-bundling-netscape.md

 ---
 layout: post
-title:  Bundling and Unbundling: Why
+title:  Bundling and Unbundling: Two Key Strategies
 ---

 *A brief quip at Netscape's 1995 IPO roadshow fortells the importance of these high order strategies in today's digital economy*